18F/joining-18f/README.md

 ### Install and edit this guide on your computer

-If you want to run your own copy of this guide, you'll need a current version of [Ruby](https://www.ruby-lang.org) ( > version 2.1.5 ).
+If you want to run your own copy of this guide, you'll need [Ruby](https://www.ruby-lang.org) ( > version 2.1.5 ).
 For complete instructions, see [18F Guides Template/README.md](https://github.com/18F/guides-template/blob/18f-pages/README.md)

 #### Cloning and serving the guide locally